 3. Inadequate Child Support

-Unfortunately, nearly 50% of child support is never paid.
-If you find that you’re not receiving payments, consult a professional on how to best handle the situation.
+Unfortunately, nearly 50 percent of child support is never paid.
+If you find that you’re not receiving payments, consult a professional on how best to handle the situation.

 4. Giving in to the “Gimmies”

 Don’t let your children’s wants cause you to exceed your budget.
 For many single parents, emotions like guilt cause them to overindulge their children, even if they can’t afford it.
-Also, be sure to set designated amounts for holiday and birthday gifts, and stay within the budget.
+When you teach your kids how to separate wants from needs, you’re giving them an important life skill.
+Often, mindful spending comes from watching you and learning from your example, but iMOM’s Ask Why Before You Buy free printable is a great visual tool.
+Also, be sure to set designated amounts for holiday and birthday gifts and stay within the budget.

 5. Trying to Maintain a Higher Standard of Living

-Unfortunately, many single parents will need to make lifestyle adjustments after a divorce or death of a spouse.
-You may need to consider moving, finding a roommate or changing your spending habits.
+Unfortunately, many parents will need to make lifestyle adjustments after a divorce or death of a spouse.
+You may need to consider moving, finding a roommate, or changing your spending habits.